 TD Convenience Checking

-For those looking for an account that integrates with their brokerage account, TD Convenience Checking can be a good choice.
+Those looking for an account that integrates with their brokerage account should consider TD Convenience Checking.
 However, it’s important to note that there is a $15 monthly maintenance fee.
 You can avoid the fee, though, by making sure that your daily balance always remains above $100.

 There are other perks with Convenience Checking, including live customer support and a rate discount if you get a personal loan or home equity loan through TD Bank.